1937 Holland with Boston by-election: Previous MP

-The seat had become vacant when the constituency's National Liberal Member of Parliament (MP), Sir James Blindell (1884 - 10 May 1937) died.
+The seat had become vacant when the constituency's Liberal National Party Member of Parliament (MP), Sir James Blindell (1884 - 10 May 1937) died.

 He was first elected as the constituency's MP at the 1929 Holland with Boston by-election, caused by the death of the Conservative MP Arthur Dean.
-Blindell overturned a Conservative majority of nearly 5,000 to win with a majority of 3,706.
+Blindell, standing as a Liberal, overturned a Conservative majority of nearly 5,000 to win with a majority of 3,706.
 His victory was the last Liberal by-election gain until Torrington in 1958.

-Blindell was re-elected as a Liberal at the 1929 general election, but in 1931 he was one of the Liberal MPs who broke with their party to support Ramsay MacDonald's National Government, eventually forming the National Liberal Party.
+Blindell was re-elected as a Liberal at the 1929 general election, but in 1931 he was one of the Liberal MPs who broke with their party to support Ramsay MacDonald's National Government, eventually forming the Liberal National Party.

-He was re-elected as a National Liberal at the 1931 general election and at the 1935 general election.
+He was re-elected as a Liberal National at the 1931 general election and at the 1935 general election.
 In both elections, the Conservatives (who also supported the National Government) did not field a candidate against him, and he was returned with large majorities.